-Great location, we had a view of Grand Central Station just outside our window, friendly staff, bed was incredibly comfortable
+- Nice view of Grand Central Station just outside our window

 One of our faves was the Whispering Arches at Grand Central Station.
 If you are in one corner and a friend is in another – you can speak to the wall and your friend in the other corner can hear you perfectly fine as though you were standing right next to them!

 We took the ferry to Staten Island, which is free!
-It is pretty crowded but we were able to find a seat by the window and had a pretty unobstructed view of the Statue of Liberty.
+Do not purchase tickets to Staten Island, because it’s a scam.
+The ferry to the island is pretty crowded, but we were able to find a seat by the window and had a pretty unobstructed view of the Statue of Liberty.

 A special thanks to Dannon for giving us a tour of their White Plains, NY office location.
 We got to try all kinds of yogurt!